This book has more twists and turns than Lombard Street in San Francisco!

 One dark December night Richard Rivers arrives (he is known to the household as “Gentleman”) with a proposal for a get-rich scheme.
 Gentleman, 27 and debonair if only in a faux way, has heard of a girl Sue’s age, Maud Lilly, out in the country west of London, who is to come into great wealth once she marries.
 If Sue would come to the house as Maud’s maid, she could help Gentleman con Maud into eloping with him.
 Then Gentleman and Sue would deposit Maud into a mental asylum and make off with the money.
 Mrs. Sucksby is delighted by the plan, and helps convince Sue it will make them all happy if Sue would agree.

 And now I can say no more about the plot.
 But let me tell you that you will not be bored at any point in this 511-page book.
-The author’s prose is so evocative of 1862 London, with its crowded streets and its poverty and perverts and picaresque rogues, that it will come alive for you and suck you down into its dark interiors, just as life at Maud’s country estate is so well limned you acquire a sense of what a wealthier existence could entail down to smoke and ashes from “the sputtering fire in the vast old grate.”
+The author’s prose is so evocative of 1862 London, with its crowded streets and its poverty and perverts and picaresque rogues, that it will come alive for you and suck you down into its dark interiors.
+Similarly, life at Maud’s country estate is so well limned you acquire a sense of what a wealthier existence could entail down to smoke and ashes from “the sputtering fire in the vast old grate.”

 How purely the author gets to the heart of the matter!
 Listen to this exchange between Richard Rivers and Maud: